playcanvas/pcui-graph/docs/README.md

 ### Publishing Docs

-The PCUI=Graph docs site is automatically redeployed one every commit to the `main` branch.
+The PCUI-Graph docs site is automatically redeployed one every commit to the `main` branch.